DarkoGNU/SharpInvaders/README.md

 - if an enemy touches you, you die
 - if enemy's bullet touches you, you die
 - if an enemy reaches the bottom, you die

+If you need help with running the game:

+- unpack the archive from releases (App.zip)
+- run SharpInvaders.exe